mainmatter/rust-wasm-image-processing/frontend/book/exercise_1.md

 A Crate is a Rust external library.
 They are usually published on [`crates.io`](https://crates.io/) - a package registry like npm, PyPI - which currently hosts more than 200,000 different crates!
-The documentation of crates can usually be found on [docs.rs](https://docs.rs/), it's very useful to check the API of a crate you are considering to use in your project.
+Unlike many other registries though, Rust automatically generates documentation for _all_ crates published to crates.io.
+These docs can be found on [docs.rs](https://docs.rs/), it's very useful to check the API of a crate you are considering to use in your project.
 See for example [the photon page on crates.io](https://crates.io/crates/photon-rs) and [its documentation on docs.rs](https://docs.rs/photon-rs/latest/photon_rs/).